Judge to rule if Michigan school shooter stays in adult jail

 But prosecutors said Tuesday that Crumbley would pose a potential risk of harm to other juveniles if he was transferred to Children’s Village.

-It would not immediately clear if Oakland County Circuit Court Judge Kwame Rowe would decide Tuesday if Crumbley was to remain in the jail or be transferred to Children’s Village.
+Oakland County Circuit Court Judge Kwame Rowe said Tuesday that he could have a written ruling by early next week on whether Crumbley will remain in the jail or be transferred to Children’s Village.

 Crumbley’s parents, Jennifer and James Crumbley, are charged with involuntary manslaughter in the shooting.
 Their preliminary examinations are scheduled to resume Thursday.